This article was originally published on American Express.com on Nov 2 2017.

 It’s clear that ethical practices are necessary for doing business.
 So to help foster ethical sales behavior, our team at Sapper Consulting has implemented radical candor, a technique founded by author, CEO and CEO coach Kim Scott.
 Radical candor uses unapologetically honest feedback that helps our employees grow while holding them accountable.

-Adopting radical candor doesn’t mean employees can just say whatever they want, however.
+Adopting radical honesty in business doesn’t mean employees can just say whatever they want, however.
 Here’s how to implement it properly to keep your sales team—and your whole workforce—honest:

 1. Don’t hesitate or hold back.

 Giving feedback immediately increases accountability by eliminating variables that could affect the feedback.
 The longer you wait, the less fresh the experience is.

 If, for example, an employee gets defensive during a leadership meeting, don’t wait to address it.
 Pull the employee aside after the meeting and say, “You came off as too defensive, which made your ideas less credible.”
 By immediately addressing it, your feedback avoids being informed by other circumstances.